madtank/nova-act-mcp/README.md

 - **Basic Navigation & Form Handling**: Navigate websites, fill forms, and handle login flows securely
 - **Dynamic Content**: Wait for and interact with content that loads asynchronously
-- **Data Extraction**: Extract structured data from web pages using schemas
+- **Structured Data Extraction**: Extract table data and other structured content using JSON schemas
 - **Complex Interactions**: Handle alerts, dropdowns, and other interactive elements

 <div align="center">